Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer-modules-ramp:make-module** name environment &key time-ms target-output (gate-state nil) (trigger-threshold 2.5) (gate-threshold 2.5) (time-cv-to-time-ms nil)

 Creates a module whose output climbs from a given input value to a given output value in a given time.
 Main purpose of this module is to create envelope generators by chaining multiple ramp and sustain modules.
+The module climbs linearly (exponential climbing will be added later).
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.